 Interviewee: Again, a little on the ignorant side, I don’t know, because I don’t know what’s out there.
 I think some of it is just actual literal awareness of how do you even get connected to all these resources and figure out what’s out there.
 I’m starting to realize like oh, people at the OT place, they probably know about stuff like this, you know, people that do speech therapy, people who do therapy of whatever kind, they actually do know about all these services and I just probably need to ask.
-So some of it is I think a lot of parents just feel a little lost, like you just don’t even know what you don’t know, sometimes.
+So, some of it is I think a lot of parents just feel a little lost, like you just don’t even know what you don’t know, sometimes.
 You don’t know what’s out there, you didn’t realize that there’s all things available, I didn’t even know about that.
 I think maybe particularly people who are in those fields, any kind of therapist, it’s just like, man, just have a running list of all the things that are available out there, whether you think that kid needs it or not, and making the parent aware, like hey, if you ever feeling like you’re struggling with certain things and you just don’t know what to do, I have a whole list of available resources or even just handing them the list, like, here’s a list of all the kinds of things that are out there, in case you ever need it.
 That would be so helpful because a lot of times you just don’t even know that that stuff exists.
 And it doesn’t have to be exhaustive or have every bit of detail, but just knowing, like, did you know that there are job services, did you know that there is occupational therapy?
 Who knew?
 I didn’t know there was such a thing.
 I didn’t know what occupational therapy even was until very recently.
 In my mind it seemed like helping people with job skills, that’s what it sounded like, well, that’s a terrible name, why do we call it that?
 We could call it something a little more descriptive here.

 Interviewer: It’s like the daily occupation, I think.